 - Scientists found a new targeted therapy that extends progression-free survival in people with metastatic hormone receptor-positive breast cancer who had progressed after previous endocrine therapy.
 Read more in Cancer Today magazine: Capivasertib Extends Progression-Free Survival in Hormone Receptor-Positive Breast Cancer

 - In May 2023, the US Preventive Services Task Force released a draft recommendation that all women should get screened for breast cancer every other year starting at age 40, a decade earlier than the previous recommendation to start at age 50.
 “This new recommendation will help save lives and prevent more women from dying due to breast cancer,” said Task Force immediate past chair Carol Mangione, MD, MSPH.

-What the AACR is Doing in Breast Cancer Research
+What the AACR is Doing in Breast Cancer aWARENESS AND Research

 The San Antonio Breast Cancer Symposium

 The annual San Antonio Breast Cancer Symposium is cosponsored by the AACR and UT Health San Antonio’s Mays Cancer Center and is a major contributor to breast cancer research and breast cancer awareness. .
 This year’s SABCS® will be held December 5-9, 2023.
 The four-day scientific conference is geared to an international audience of basic scientists, physician-scientists, clinical investigators, and breast care providers, as well as patient advocates seeking an exchange of new information in experimental biology, etiology, prevention, diagnosis, and therapy of premalignant breast disease and breast cancer.